VirgilSecurity/virgil-sdk-php/docs/keys.md

 ## Introduction

-This branch focuses on the PHP library implementation and covers next topics:
+This branch focuses on the PHP library implementation and covers the following topics:

   * build prerequisite;
   * build;